TNG/if-webpage-plugins/src/lib/green-hosting/README.md

 ## observations

-- `url`: the url of the web page that is checked for green hosting.
+- `domain`: the domain of the web page that is checked for green hosting.

 Valid formats must not include protocol, port, or path information.